nathanjhood/UBento/README.md

     echo $PATH

 If you don't see your Windows paths in the terminal on calling the above, check all of your $PATH calls and the /etc/wsl.conf interoperability settings.

+There is also a very large APT package suite named 'ubuntu-wsl' that we can instead break down into smaller dependency cycles, as and where required.
+But you can go ahead and ```apt install ubtuntu-wsl``` if you do experience any issues.
+Note that the package 'wsl-setup' attempts to run the Ubiquity "install-RELEASE" snap that creates the default WSL Ubuntu install for us, should you be interested (requires apt install snapd).

 Shutting down: